NexiloDev/jakecogs/README.md

 ## Hey, I’m JakeFTL!

 Welcome to `jakecogs`, my collection of custom cogs for [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot).
-I built these for my Mystic Gaming community to bridge our game servers—like Jedi Knight: Jedi Academy and Arma Reforger—with Discord, keeping everyone connected and in the loop.
+I built these for my gaming community to bridge our game servers—like Jedi Knight: Jedi Academy and Arma Reforger—with Discord, keeping everyone connected and in the loop.
 They’re tailored to our needs, but I’ve made them flexible and well-documented so anyone can use or tweak them for their own servers.
 Feel free to grab them, play around, and make them yours!

 ---